LeChrisU/TemperaturePiBackend/README.md

 # Usage
 1. Install Node.js from https://nodejs.org/en/
-2. Configure your MySQL Database into config/config.json
+2. Configure your MySQL Database into `config/config.json`
-3. Use the Database scheme given in models/TempHumidity.js or use sequelize-cli (https://github.com/sequelize/cli) to generate a scheme for your database
+3. Use the Database scheme given in `models/TempHumidity.js` or use sequelize-cli (https://github.com/sequelize/cli) to generate a scheme for your database
-4. Run node app.js in the background by issuing nuhop node app.js &
+4. Run `node app.js` or for background usage run `nohup node app.js &`

 # Demo
 A live demo of the resulting JSON can be seen at http://mypi.chris-ullrich.de/weather.